 Another supply-boosting strategy is power pumping.
 The more stimulation your breasts get the more milk they will make.
-Try pumping for 20 minutes, then stop for 10 minutes, then pump for 10 minutes, then stop for 10 minutes, and again, one last time, pump for 10 minutes.
+Try pumping for 20 minutes, then stop for 10 minutes, then pump for 10 minutes, then stop for 10 minutes, and again one last 10 minute pump.
 This routine will signal your breasts that more milk is needed pronto!
-If you do not actually have a low supply issue you don’t necessarily want to do these things because you may begin to over-produce, which has its own set of problems.
+Warning: if you do not have a low supply issue you don’t want to do these things because you may begin to over-produce, which has its own set of problems.

 Prevention and treatment for plugged ducts involves making sure baby has a good latch.
 Avoid tight fitting clothing and underwire bras also.
 If you get recurrent plugs, you can take lecithin once a day.
 Lecithin is a safe treatment that is believed to decrease the viscosity of the breast milk.
 For acutely plugged ducts you can increase lecithin dosing to 3-4 times a day.
 A tincture called “Happy Ducts” is another option.
 Warm compresses, massaging down the breast toward the nipple, more frequent nursing or pumping to empty the breast can help.
 Some find nursing while leaning over the baby (or on all fours) leverages gravity to aid in dislodging the plug.